 The bright gallery dining room looks out over the valley at the hilltops (and wind farm) opposite.
 Here, dinner is served at 9pm (this is Spain; it can, of course, be requested earlier) – delicious, simple three-course country fare (tuna carpaccio, onion tart, risotto, stew, figs with honey) – all cooked by Nuria.
 At nine the next morning, the croissants arrive and continental breakfast is served.
 For lunch, you need to venture 20 minutes down the valley to one of the larger towns.

-From this you’ll gather that the Casona’s not geared up to provide service all day – although Josep is always around to ask if you need anything.
-But that’s the thing: so kind and gentle are your hosts that you feel almost embarrassed to ask.
-And it’s a long time to wait for dinner at nine.
-With notice, Nuria will happily do you a small picnic, or rustle up a sandwich.
-But guests are expected to be off exploring during the day, particular as it is only an hour’s drive to Bilbao, Santander and San Sebastián.
+Josep is always around to ask if you need anything, if you’re getting the sense that the Casona’s not geared up to provide full-on five-star service round the clock.
+So kind and gentle were our hosts that we felt almost embarrassed to bother them; but it’s a long time to wait for dinner at nine if you haven’t requested an earlier sitting.
+Nuria will happily do you a small picnic, or rustle up a sandwich if you ask in advance.
+Since guests are expected to be off exploring during the day, particular as it is only an hour’s drive to Bilbao, Santander and San Sebastián, most folks usually opt for the local dinnertime.

 Quintana is one of two dozen hamlets dotted around the valley of Soba, and to call it the largest isn’t to say it’s big: when Josep and Nuria arrived here, they represented a population explosion, swelling the numbers by ten per cent.
 The houses fall into three categories – or, in the case of the third category, just fall; those that aren’t derelict are either in the process of rebuilding – incoming Sarah Beenys realising their dream of restoring a house in this peaceful, unspoilt valley – or are traditional farmsteads, their yards home to chickens, rusting equipment, and the odd pig.
 As we strolled around the village – there is only just over a score of houses in the entire place – and we met a small herd of cows ambling the other way, looking like they could barely be bothered to be milked.
 This is definitely off-the-beaten-track, proper rustic, ideal for walkers, bikers, birdwatchers, visitors to the amazing caves (did I mention the caves?) or those seeking peace and quiet.